 It punches out 720 cv with the highest specific output of in its class (185 cv/l) and is now lighter too, thanks to solutions adopted from the 488 Challenge.
-As a result it has a top speed of 340 km/h and sprints from 0-100 km/h in 2.85 seconds and 0 -200 km/h in 7.6 seconds with 98 octane petrol.
+As a result, it has a top speed of 340 km/h and sprints from 0-100 km/h in 2.85 seconds and 0 -200 km/h in 7.6 seconds with 98 octane petrol.

 The engine sound is unique and unmistakably Ferrari, as such a special car warrants.
 Both the sound quality and the intensity are higher than the 488 GTB in all gears and at all engine speeds in proportion with the progressive increase in power.

-The Ferrari 488 Pista makes full use of Ferrari’s motor-sports experience for maximum aerodynamic performance even on the road.
-Among the racing solutions adopted is the front F1-inspired S-Duct and the design of the front diffusers which feature a ramp angle that was optimised for the 488 GTE to create strong suction for increased downforce.
-Additionally, the rear blown spoiler is higher and longer and the shape has been optimised.
+Ferrari 488 Pista makes full use of Ferrari’s motor-sports experience for maximum aerodynamic performance even on the road.
+Among the racing solutions adopted is the front F1-inspired S-Duct and the design of the front diffusers which feature a ramp angle that was optimized for the 488 GTE to create strong suction for increased downforce.
+Additionally, the rear blown spoiler is higher and longer and the shape has been optimized.
 The final result of all these interventions is an impressive 20% increase in downforce compared to the 488 GTB.

 Exhilarating Driving Pleasure